zhixuan-lin/cs285-fall-2019/hw1/notes.md

 for i in range(n_iter):
   if i == 0:
 		# A list of lists.
 Inner lists contains 5-tuples.
+    # batch_size is not used here. the more the better
     paths = sample_trajectories(expert, expert, batch_size)
   else:
 		# A list of lists.
 Inner lists contains 5-tuples.
 The total length will be largers than B